Fact Sheet: New Distribution Capability

 - Ability to compare airline offerings across many dimensions – not just price

-- Recognition by airlines and personalized products offers
+- Recognition by airlines and personalized product offers

 - Capability to sell all products through all channels